-Where the recipient of the gift, benefit or hospitality is the CEO, the form will be forwarded to the Executive Manager, Governance and Customer Service for processing and approval via the electronic workflow.
+Where the recipient of the gift, benefit or hospitality is the CEO, the form will be forwarded to the Director People and Governance for processing and approval via the electronic workflow.

-All declarations of gifts, benefits or hospitality, whether received or declined must be by completing the Gifts, Benefits and Hospitality Form.
+All declarations of gifts, benefits or hospitality, whether received or declined must be recorded by completing the Gifts, Benefits and Hospitality Form.